Dutch Golden Age: Architecture

 Dutch architecture was taken to a new height in the Golden Age.
 Cities expanded greatly as the economy thrived.
 New town halls, weighhouses and storehouses were built.
 Merchants who had made their fortune ordered a new house along one of the many new canals that were dug out in and around many cities (for defense and transport purposes), a house with an ornamented façade that befitted their new status.
 In the countryside, many new castles and stately homes were built; but most of them have not survived.

-Early in the 17th century late Gothic elements still prevailed, combined with Renaissance motives.
+Early in the 17th century late Gothic elements still prevailed, combined with Renaissance motifs.
 After a few decades French classicism gained prominence: vertical elements were stressed, less ornamentation was used, and natural stone was preferred above bricks.
 In the last decades of the century this trend towards sobriety intensified.
 From around 1670 the most prominent feature of a house front was its entrance, with pillars on each side and possibly a balcony above it, but no further decoration.

 Starting at 1595, Reformed churches were commissioned, many of which are still landmarks today.

 The most famous Dutch architects of the 17th century were Jacob van Campen, Pieter Post, Philips Vingboons, Lieven de Key, and Hendrick de Keyser.